7 Steps to become a salesforce developer

 • Platform Developer I (or II)

 Of course, to be able to pass these, you have to get the knowledge.
-Since there are various types of certifications for the platform, you can first choose to prepare for those simpler ones or aim for more complex levels.
-Regardless of where you choose to start, you can always find an online course or training program to learn the specifics of SF development.
+Since various types of professional certifications are made for the platform, you can first choose to prepare for those simpler ones or aim for more complex levels.
+Regardless of where you decide to start, you can always find an online course or training program to learn the specifics of SF development.

 Step 4.
 Using SFDC products

-To become a successful SF engineer, you need to understand how the platform’s applications work.
+To become a successful SF engineer, you must understand how the platform’s applications work.
 And the best way to figure that out is by using them for your personal needs.
-So add SFDC products to your life to get the hang of how you can customize them for a client later.
+So add SFDC products to your life to get the hang of how to customize them for a client later.

 Do you need to keep track of your daily routine?
-Need to set up automatically triggered notifications or create a report on your progress in some activity?
-Fo example, you can set up follow-up notifications for your email, create reports for your progress at the gym or track your habits.
+Need to set up automatically triggered notifications for house users or create a report on your progress in some activity?
+For example, you can set up follow-up notifications for your email, create accounts for your progress at the gym, or track your habits.

-In such an interactive way, you’ll get a convenient way of learning how every product functions, what features it provides and how you can tailor it to meet your needs.
-All these will be useful when you start working as an engineer and actually have to customize the apps to your clients’ business needs.
+In such an interactive way, you’ll get a convenient way of learning how every product functions, what features it provides, and how you can tailor the user interaction with it to meet your needs.
+All these will be useful when you start working as an engineer and have to design user interfaces and customize the apps to your client’s business needs.

 Step 5.
 Join a dedicated community

-Becoming a member of a related community on your way to learning is one of the best ways to find support and a place where you can learn and get help.
-For SF developers, there are 2 most important websites to visit in pursuit of becoming a part of the community — Trailblazer Community and Salesforce StackExchange.
+Becoming a member of a related community on your way to learning is one of the best ways to find support and a place to learn and get help.
+For SF developers, there are two most important websites to visit in pursuit of becoming a part of the community — Trailblazer Community and Salesforce StackExchange.

-Trailblazer Community will help you find developers and interact with them, such as to learn about the career or discuss tech questions.
-StackExchange, in turn, is rather focused solely on the development since it’s a forum where you can see questions asked by fellow developers and answered by those with advanced expertise.
+Trailblazer Community will help you find developers and interact with them to learn about the career or discuss tech questions.
+StackExchange is instead focused solely on development since it’s a forum where you can see questions asked by fellow software developers and answered by those with advanced expertise.

 Step 6.
 Get a mentor

-Just like joining a community, finding a mentor provides a beginning Salesforce developer with support and significant learning opportunities.
-It’s easy to become overwhelmed by the new things you come across as you study, let alone issues you’re stalled by.
-Therefore, find a mentor that would go through the journey with you.
+Like joining a community, finding a mentor provides a beginning Salesforce developer with support and significant learning opportunities.
+It’s easy to become overwhelmed by the new things computer skills you come across as you study, let alone issues you’re stalled by.
+Therefore, find a mentor who will go through the journey with you.

-Your mentor should be an experienced SF developer that will review your code, explain technical concepts to you and direct you to the right resources for studying.
-With a mentor, you won’t only achieve results sooner but will also master cleaner coding for the platform’s apps.
+Your mentor should be an experienced SF developer who will review your code, explain technical skills and concepts, and direct you to the proper study resources.
+With a mentor, you will achieve results sooner and master cleaner coding for the platform’s apps.

 Step 7.
 Be aware of your areas of improvement

-Remember that learning is a process, and Salesforce has its peculiarities when it comes to engineering.
-Don’t become discouraged if you need more time to figure out some things as you learn.
+Remember that learning is a process, and Salesforce has its peculiarities in engineering.
+Stay encouraged if you need more time to figure out some things as you learn.
 Stay consistent with your effort and use your weak spots to improve.
-Also, don’t aim at too much at once; instead, focus on smaller milestones to keep growing as a professional, and you will see long-term results.
+Also, aim at a manageable amount of time; focus on smaller milestones to keep growing professionally, and you will see long-term results.

 Skills a Salesforce developer needs

 In addition to the tech knowledge and certifications you acquire on your way, some soft skills will also be helpful in your job.
-Skills like communication, teamwork, problem-solving and decision-making will help you fulfill your potential in the field.
+Skills like excellent communication skills, teamwork, problem-solving, and decision-making will help you fulfill your potential in the field.

 Communication skills

-You have to collaborate with other developers to assign and complete tasks.
+You have to collaborate with other salesforce developers work together to assign and complete tasks.
 This means you have to communicate effectively to avoid any delays in the project’s progress that can occur because of misunderstandings.
-Explaining your point of view, proving the validity of your ideas and clarifying what’s confusing to you — all these are a part of a Salesforce developer’s daily life at work.
+Explaining your point of view, proving the validity of the business logic of your ideas, and clarifying what’s confusing to you are all part of a Salesforce developer’s daily life at work.

 Teamwork skills

-Collaborating with other engineers is essential in Salesforce programming, so you have to be a team player to show great performance.
-This implies being able to listen to others’ opinions, considering different points of view objectively and trusting others in their jobs, all to contribute to the project’s success as a shared goal.
+Collaborating with other engineers is essential in Salesforce programming, so you must be a team player to perform excellently.
+This implies listening to others’ opinions, considering other programmers’ different points of view objectively, and trusting others in their jobs, all to contribute to the project’s success as a shared goal.

 Problem-solving skills

-Since software development is a complex process consisting of multiple stages, issues are just unavoidable.
-You’ll definitely come across challenges that will require finding quick yet effective long-term solutions.
-Therefore, good problem-solving is a must-have skill for a Salesforce developer.
+Since software development is a complex process with multiple stages, issues are unavoidable.
+You’ll encounter challenges that require finding quick yet effective long-term solutions.
+Therefore, good problem-solving and analytical skills are a must-have skill for a Salesforce developer.

 Decision-making skills

 Of course, while solving problems on your way to building an app, you may find yourself in a situation where several solutions may be applicable.
-This is when you have to weigh each option and make a decision on which is the most favorable one.
+You have to weigh each option and decide the most appropriate software.

 Career paths of a Salesforce developer